k-Rohit/AIML_Case-Study/README.md

 - For Outlier detection, the IQR method was used, with two approaches:
   - Removal/Trimming of the outliers from the data.
   - Clipping outliers to lower and upper bound.
 - Resulted in four sets of data for further analysis.
-And for both of these two approaches, I handled the negative sourcing cost values as follows:
+For both of these two approaches, I handled the negative sourcing cost values as follows:

 ### Handling Negative Sourcing Cost Values:
-- For handling the negative values, two approaches were considered: removal of the negative vlaues or taking the absolute value fo them.
+- For handling the negative values, two approaches were considered: removal of the negative values or taking the absolute value fo them.
 - Since the number of negative values was relatively small compared to the total dataset size, removing them was chosen as it had minimal impact.

 So after pre-processing, I had four sets of data: